Some of the most common mental health illnesses in the United States and affecting close to 40 million Americans, are depression and anxiety.

 Substance Abuse Anxiety

 It is common for those suffering from anxiety to use other substances to treat their mental illness, such as Xanax or alcohol.
 Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.

 At La Jolla Recovery, anxiety therapy is a comprehensive approach to anxiety disorders in addition to substance abuse treatment.
 Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.
 Other medications or drugs such as benzos or opiates are frequently used with alcohol, only to leave a user depressed or emotionally down.

 Alleviating Anxiety or Depression with Drugs

 The problem with continuing this vicious cycle of seeking comfort from drugs and alcohol to alleviate anxiety or depression is a furthering of the symptoms and a continuous search for coming to baseline or homeostasis.
-This usually leads to the user wanting to use more frequently and having deeper bouts of the mental health disorders that include anxiety.
-This physical and psychological dependence or now konwn as substance use disorder deepens and requires attention from detox throughout rehab such as outpatient.
+This usually leads the user to use more frequently and have deeper bouts of mental health disorders, including anxiety.
+This physical and psychological dependence, now known as substance use disorder, deepens and requires attention from detox throughout rehab, such as outpatient.